 Vegetarians and vegans may need to pay a bit more attention to what foods give them the best protein-for-calorie value than the average meat-eater, but eating a varied diet that includes protein-rich legumes and soy will keep your body and muscles humming along just fine.

 Other great vegetarian sources of protein: eggs, Greek yogurt, nuts, quinoa and peanut butter.
 See our Top Vegetarian Protein Sources if you need help eating more protein.
 Vegans, read up on our Top 10 Vegan Protein Sources.

-Protein isn't just a concern for the shake-guzzling bodybuilder wanting to build muscle-or the elite distance runner trying to keep it.
-Adequate protein is needed at all levels of fitness and the ability to support the creation of muscle and act as a building block.
+Protein isn't just a concern for the shake-guzzling bodybuilder wanting to build muscle—or the elite distance runner trying to keep it.
+Adequate protein is needed at all levels of fitness.

 The IOM's guidelines were based on studies in sedentary individuals.
 The American College of Sports Medicine and the International Society of Sports Nutrition recommend aiming for more protein if you're active, up to 2 grams/kilograms of body weight each day to maintain muscle mass.
-While keeping protein within 10 to 35 percent of your daily calories still applies, experts recommend consuming 15 to 25 grams of protein within an hour post-workout (an example is 1 cup of milk, 1-ounce almonds and 5 dried apricots) to maximize results.
+While keeping protein within 10% to 35% of your daily calories still applies, experts recommend consuming 15 to 25 grams of protein within an hour post-workout (an example is 1 cup of milk, 1 ounce almonds and 5 dried apricots) to maximize results.